Cyclopaedia Chapter Twenty-Two: Reflection

 Slv looked at the paper.
 Elin looked at the paper.
 The paper Jon had given them, the paper taken from Ove's office.
 They handed it to the Division consultant for the Cyclopaedia, a man named Torben.

 Torben was kept on retainer.
 He was a former Compiler who'd washed out early on, but who'd since been swept up into the business around the Cyclopaedia, and inevitably the informant economy.
-So far they'd avoided consulting him about Hedvin since they were sure he and Hedvin operated in the same social circles, and they wanted to avoid leaking information.
+So far they'd avoided consulting him about Hedvin since they were sure each of them operated within the same social circles, and they wanted to avoid leaking information.

 The paper meant something, something important to Ove, to Hedvin, to Jon, to the Garde.
 The schema drawn on the paper was at the center of Ove's disappearance, and by that extension, Jon's disappearance.
 They had to understand what it meant.
 They'd already fallen behind, Slv&Elin thought, they had a box of concepts and occurrences, and they didn't understand the connections.
 They needed to be aggressive.